SoulcodeAgency/vscode-unwanted-extensions/README.md

 # Unwanted extensions

 This extensions, tries to help out with extensions which are not recommended for specific workspaces.
+🆕 It now also supports version ranges!

 ## ↗️Successor

 This is the continuation of the previous extension [Unwanted Recommendations](https://marketplace.visualstudio.com/items?itemName=GARAIOAG.garaio-vscode-unwanted-recommendations) which is not maintained anymore.
 The extension therefore had to be migrated to a new publisher.
+The developer is the same.

 ## 📖 Blog post